Manta-Network/docs/docs/introduction/Manta-Pacific.md

 Manta Pacific uses Celestia as the data availability (DA) layer.
 Celestia uses the state of art data availability sampling - a 2-D Reed-Solomon encoding and Namespaced Merkle Tree (NMTs) - to solve the data availability problem of L2s in a trust-minimized way.
 Manta Pacific, which uses Celestia as the DA layer, can dramatically reduce the data portion of transaction costs on the network for the end users.

-Manta Pacific uses Caldera’s customized OP Stack Rollup solution as the execution layer.
+Manta Pacific uses Manta Pacific’s customized OP Stack Rollup solution as the execution layer.
 OP Stack has already been adopted by top projects for rollup solutions including Coinbase, a16z and Worldcoin.
 As the de-facto standard of L2 scaling, especially with the recent launch of Bedrock, OP Stack offers the best interoperability, engineering maturity, and long-term ecosystem outlook.
 In addition to scaling the computation using OP Stack, we leverage Caldera’s stateful precompiles to further reduce the computation cost of zero-knowledge proof verification-related costs.

 ## 2. EVM + Manta’s universal circuit rather than new language for wide ZK applications adoption
 Manta Atlantic deployed the first generation of Universal Circuits for the web3 industry, which offered support for various zkAssets including both fungible tokens and NFTs.
 Through Universal Circuits on Manta Atlantic, developers only need to use high level APIs to access programmable zkAsset.